dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     git remote -v

-  Something like the following should appear:
+  Something like the following will be output:

   .. code-block:: ini